Last updated on: May 16th, 2023

 Annual Leave

-An employee who has provided 1 year of service with the same employer is entitled to a yearly, service incentive leave of at least 5 days with pay.
-This leave is called Service Incentive Leave.
+Duration of Annual Leave – An employee who has provided 1 year of service is entitled to yearly service incentive leave of at least 5 calendar days with pay.

-This does not apply to employees who have been provided vacation with pay of at least 5 days and those employed in establishments with less than 10 employees or exclusively exempted from grant of this leave to employees by the government authorities.
+Exceptions: This does not apply to employees who have been provided vacation with pay of at least 5 days and those employed in establishments with less than 10 employees, or exclusively exempted from grant of this leave to employees by the Secretary of Labor and Employment.
 Labor Code of the Philippines, Article 95.

 Special Leave